CUGopython/project/README.md

 2. In the system, clicking different programs, user can check quant program academic requirements.
 ```
 **Important**
-Since QuantNet is continually update its statistis,**
+Since QuantNet is continually update its statistics,**
 In order to run Third Part and Fourth Part correctly, please use our
 3 csv files (date.csv,score.csv,status.csv, title.csv,type.csv) on github